Lamictal Abuse: Signs, Side Effects, and Getting Treatment

 Abusing Lamictal increases all of the potential side effects.
 Recreational use of the drug can also make a person more likely to do things they wouldn’t normally do, as it can interfere with normal and rational thought processes and decision-making abilities.
 Vulnerability to injury, accidents, and consequences of unsafe sexual encounters increase with Lamictal abuse.
 Long-term side effects of Lamictal abuse can include an increased incidence of drug dependence and likelihood for addiction.

-Abusing Lamictal increases all of the potential side effects.
+Misusing Lamictal increases the likelihood of experiencing all of the potential side effects.

 Spotting Lamictal Addiction

 Addiction is a complex condition.
 In addition to physical ramifications on a person’s body and health, it also brings emotional, social, and behavioral costs.
 Someone struggling with addiction is more likely to take bigger risks while under the influence of Lamictal and may not be able to think through or care about potential consequences of their actions.
 They may spend most of their time trying to figure out how to get more of the drug, taking it, and then recovering from the crash that often follows a drug high.

 Individuals may seek out additional prescriptions of Lamictal even if they don’t have legitimate medicinal reasons, potentially “doctor shopping,” or going to more than one doctor to try and get it.
 They may take more Lamictal at a time than they are prescribed, take it more often than they are supposed to, or keep taking it after there is no longer a medical reason to do so.

 Drug-seeking behaviors are common signs of addiction, and individuals may steal, buy, borrow, or ask for these medications from friends or loved ones.
 Any nonmedical use of Lamictal is abuse and cause for concern.